pilgreen/loopit/README.md

 *Loopit will also accept CSV and JSON data passed in through stdin if -data is ommitted.*

+#### -minify

+The minify flag will pass the output through the [tdewolff/minify](https://github.com/tdewolff/minify) package.
+Currently this only works for HTML output.

+#### -out filename

+Write the markup to a file instead of stdout.
+This uses `ioutil.WriteFile()` and replaces the file each time.

+#### -watch

+After the initial render, loopit will enter watch mode and re-run the render function any time a file changes.
+Loopit watches the parent folder for each template passed in, as well as the parent folder for structured data using the `-data` command-line option.

 #### -shim

 The shim flag is a boolean option.
 When added, loopit will use [goquery](https://github.com/PuerkitoBio/goquery) to move DOM around after the template has been parsed.
 This is useful when HTML is provided in a JSON object, but needs to be enhanced with ads or any other content.